purplesusan/cadence-client-1/docs/child_workflows.md

 The `workflow.ExecuteChildWorkflow()` function is similar to `workflow.ExecuteActivity()`.
 All of the patterns described for using `workflow.ExecuteActivity()` apply to the `workflow.ExecuteChildWorkflow()` function as well.

+When a parent workflow is cancelled by the user, the child workflow can be cancelled or abandoned based on a configurable child policy.